Configuration weights in coupled-cluster theory: Summary and concluding remarks

 \section{Summary and concluding remarks}

-We have demonstrated that weights can be defined within (bivariational) CC theory as expectation values of projection operators.
-This allows for a wave-function analysis analogous to FCI theory.
-We stress, however, that weights cannot be used as diagnostics for multi-reference character, as they are neither size-consistent nor invariant to the choice of orbital basis.
-The latter can be turned into an advantage, since the weights nicely capture the effect of the choice of orbital basis.
-In particular, the effect of the $\exp(\hat{T}_1)$ operator is easily seen to correct short-comings of the chosen reference determinant in such a way that nearly the same energy is obtained with any reasonable reference.
+We have demonstrated that weights can be defined within CC theory as bivariational expectation values of projection operators.
+This allows for a wave-function analysis analogous to configuration-interaction-based models for all approximate CC models, including those that are based on perturbation theory (e.g., the CCSD(T) method) and thus do not provide an explicitly parameterized right (ket) or left (bra) wave function.
+We note, however, that weights cannot be used as strict diagnostics for multi-reference character, as they are neither size-consistent nor invariant to the choice of orbital basis.
+The latter applies, of course, to both CC theory and configuration-interaction-based theories, including FCI theory.
+The orbital-dependence can be turned into an advantage, since the weights nicely capture the effect of the choice of orbital basis.
+In particular, the well known orbital-relaxation effect of the $\exp(\hat{T}_1)$ operator is easily seen to correct short-comings of the chosen reference determinant in such a way that nearly the same energy is obtained with any reasonable reference.

 The main disadvantage of the CC weights concept is the lack of proper separability for noninteracting subsystems, a concept closely related to size-consistency.
 The culprit is the linear parameterization of the left (bra) state, $\bra{\tilde{\Psi}}$, which breaks the multiplicative separability observed for the FCI wave function.
 Only in the untruncated (full CC) limit is separability guaranteed.
 Most likely, the only way to correct this behavior is to use Arponen's extended CC theory.
 This is corroborated by results obtained with quadratic CC theory where we observe a much-improved behavior.